DennisD2/hp4952hacks/analysis.md

 In application code, many out/in calls can be seen.

 #### Data transfer with SCC chip

+##### HP4951 only
+*The mechanism below is true only for HP4951.
+HP4952 is doing it in a different, much more complex, way.*

 By checking the schematics (of HP4951, because there is no schematics available for HP4952) , SCC CE is driven by A14=15=1 (and IO/~M = 1).
 This means, if SCC should be invoked, upper address byte of address bus need to be used.